Dynamical Spectral Function of the Kagome Quantum Spin Liquid

 As an alternative benchmarking approach, in Fig.~\ref{fig3}(b) we analyze the evolution of $\Delta_{\rm M}$ and $\Delta_{{\rm M}^{\prime}}$ as functions of $J_2$.
 At $J_2/J_1 > 0.05$, in the $q = 0$ phase, the system has a gapless Goldstone mode at M as SU(2) spin symmetry is broken (this mode has finite energy at M$^{\prime}$ and M$^{\prime\prime}$).
 Hence the entire blue ($\Delta_{\rm M}$) line in Fig.~\ref{fig3}(b) is a finite-$D$ gap.
 The fact that $\Delta_{\rm M}$ is smallest for $J_2/J_1 < 0.05$ indicates that the QSL is indeed gapless, and we take this $\Delta_{\rm M}$ value as the criterion defining gap closure.
-The fact that the M$^{\prime}$-point gap falls below the finite-$D$ gap ($\Delta_{\rm M}$) near $J_2/J_1\approx 0.05$ is our criterion for concluding that the M-, M$^{\prime}$-, and M$^{\prime\prime}$-point gaps all vanish simultaneously upon entering the QSL, reflecting its U(1) Dirac nature~\cite{Ran2007,Mei2015,Zhang2020}.
-The static structure factor of Fig.~\ref{fig2}(a) is also consistent with the U(1) DSL~\cite{Mei2015}, but incompatible with alternatives including both a gapped QSL and a spinon Fermi-surface QSL.
+Beyond Fig.~\ref{fig3}(a), the fact that the M$^{\prime}$-point gap falls below the finite-$D$ gap ($\Delta_{\rm M}$) near $J_2/J_1\approx 0.05$ is another criterion for concluding that the M-, M$^{\prime}$-, and M$^{\prime\prime}$-point gaps all vanish simultaneously upon entering the QSL.
+The lowest excitation going to zero simultaneously at the M, M$^{\prime}$, and M$^{\prime\prime}$ points is a primary hallmark of the U(1) DSL \cite{Ran2007,Mei2015,Zhang2020} and of crystal momentum fractionalization \cite{Mei2015}.
+The equal-time structure factor of Fig.~\ref{fig2}(a) also matches projected-wavefunction results obtained for the U(1) DSL~\cite{Mei2015,Zhang2020}, but is incompatible with alternatives including a gapped QSL and a spinon Fermi-surface QSL.

 In Fig.~\ref{fig3}(c) we show the dispersion of the lowest excitation branch for a sequence of decreasing $J_2$ values.
 The band width is suppressed continuously until at $J_2 = 0$ we find an essentially flat band at the finite-$D$ gap.
-A distinctive spectral feature is the emergence around $J_2/J_1 = 0.05$ of a cusp at M$^{\prime\prime}$, which marks the contact of the two lowest branches and coincides with the onset of the QSL.
+The emergence around $J_2/J_1 = 0.05$ of a cusp at M$^{\prime\prime}$ is a finite-$D$ effect, with M$^{\prime\prime}$ becoming the local minimum at higher $D$ (Fig.~S4 of the SM\cite{sm}).
 In Fig.~\ref{fig3}(d) we show that the constant-energy spectrum at $\omega = 0.3J_1$ has two sharp spin-wave peaks near M when the system is well in the $q = 0$ ordered phase.
-As $J_2$ is decreased, these peak intensities are suppressed systematically, while the spectral weight at the M point itself grows, until a broad feature centered at M emerges as the signature of the QSL.
+As $J_2$ is decreased, the peak intensities are suppressed systematically, while the spectral weight at the M point itself grows, until a broad feature centered at M emerges as the signature of the QSL.

 \textit{Discussion.---}The key to a meaningful analysis of QSL properties based on numerical data is achieving a quantitative definition of the terms ``gap'' and ``continuum.''
 Previous studies of ordered magnetic states by the single-mode iPEPS Ansatz~\cite{Vanderstraeten2015, Vanderstraeten2019, Ponsioen2020, chi2022, chi2024, Xu2024} demonstrated that the finite-$D$ gap falls systematically with increasing $D$, restoring the gapless Goldstone mode.
 With this insight, our ability to scan $D$ over a narrow range and $J_2$ over a wide range allows us to establish a quantitative criterion for both the finite-$D$ gap and the gap $\Delta_{{\rm M}^\prime}$, and hence to deduce the gapless and U(1) Dirac nature of the QSL.